Learning Module

 Is Happiness Just About Feeling Good?

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-• Explain the idea that happiness is about maximizing pleasure and minimizing pain (philosophical hedonism)
+• Explain the idea that happiness is about maximizing pleasure and minimizing pain (philosophical hedonism).

-• Summarize Epicurus’s argument that to be happy we should forgo indulgent pleasures and focus on our basic needs
+• Summarize Epicurus’s argument that to be happy we should forgo indulgent pleasures and focus on our basic needs.

-• Distinguish a version of hedonism that counts all pleasures equally from one that treats some pleasures as more valuable than others
+• Distinguish a version of hedonism that counts all pleasures equally from one that treats some pleasures as more valuable than others.

 Self-reflection